María Amparo Escandón: Literary career

-María Amparo Escandón developed her career in the early 1970s during the Latin American Boom.
+María Amparo Escandón, an instant New York Times best selling author, developed her career in the early 1970s during the Latin American Boom.
 Her first published short story appeared in the Mexican literary journal Plural in 1973 when she was sixteen.
 The works of masters Julio Cortázar, Octavio Paz, Carlos Fuentes, Juan Rulfo, Pablo Neruda, Mario Benedetti, Gabriel García Márquez, Alejo Carpentier, and others influenced her work.
 Convinced that men had better opportunities to succeed as writers than women, she wrote her first short stories from the male perspective.
 It was until she moved to Los Angeles in 1983 when she discovered women writers like Toni Morrison and Sandra Cisneros that she shifted her perspective and focused on women's issues and the Mexican American experience in the US.

-Living in California, Escandón began to view her culture of origin from an expatriate distance that provided her a deeper analysis of ingrained traditions, like the Mexicans' unique practice of Catholicism influenced by Pre-Columbian beliefs, women's position in society, female identity, illegal immigration, US-Mexico relations, and government corruption, all topics that she later drew on to write her novels and non-fiction work.
-In 1999, she wrote her first novel, Esperanza's Box of Saints published by Simon & Schuster, and its Spanish version, Santitos, published by Plaza & Janés, now Random House.
+Living in California, in 1999, she wrote her first novel, Esperanza's Box of Saints published by Simon & Schuster, and its Spanish version, Santitos, published by Plaza & Janés, now Random House.
 Her second novel, González & Daughter Trucking Co., was published in English by Three Rivers Press in 2005 and in Spanish by Vintage Español under the title Transportes González e Hija.
 It is set in a Mexican prison and the roads of America.
 It deals with women's relationships, guilt, crime, passion, corruption and forgiveness in a context of a hybrid border culture.
 In this novel Escandón approaches her personal relationship with her own father who died of a heart attack three days after she finished writing her manuscript.
 She addresses paternal possessiveness and gender double standards in the Mexican society.
 The novel also reflects a linguistic reality in bicultural California exploring the vernacular merge of Spanish and English (Spanglish), as well as different sub-culture lingoes.

 Escandón's third novel, L.A.
-Weather, follows the Alvarado family as they wrestle with secrets, deception and betrayal against a backdrop of impending evacuations during a season of drought and fire that would once have been extraordinary but has become expected.
+Weather, is a New York Times best seller and a Reese's Book Club pick.
+It follows the Alvarado family as they wrestle with betrayal against a backdrop of impending evacuations during a season of drought and fire.

 Aside from teaching Creative Writing at UCLA Extension, Escandón has been an advisor at the Sundance Screenwriters Labs in Mexico and Brazil, as well as at the Fundación Contenidos de Creación Fiction Workshops in Barcelona, and participates as a mentor for young upcoming minority writers at the PEN Center's Emerging Voices Program.
 Additionally, she is one of the original members of Frijolywood, the official Mexican Filmmakers' association in Hollywood.